 2025-04-27 · en

-What is SEO and why does your website need it?
+What is SEO and why your website needs it

-Most people looking for a product or service start with Google.
+Most people who need a product or service start with Google.
 They search, compare, read, and only then decide.
-If your website does not appear in those searches, it simply does not exist for a huge part of the market.
+If your website does not appear in those searches, it simply does not exist for a huge portion of the market.
 SEO exists to change that.

 What is SEO

 SEO stands for Search Engine Optimization.
-It is the set of practices that improve a website's ranking in organic Google and search engine results, meaning the results that appear without paid ads.
+It is the set of practices that improve a website's position in the organic results of Google and other search engines — meaning the results that appear without paid ads.

-When someone searches for "web design agency for businesses" or "how to automate customer support," Google scans thousands of websites and decides which ones to show first.
-SEO is the work that helps your site be one of those choices.
+When someone searches for "web design agency for businesses" or "how to automate customer service", Google analyses thousands of websites and decides which ones to show first.
+SEO is the work of making sure your website is one of those chosen.

 What Google evaluates

-Google uses hundreds of signals to decide rankings.
+Google uses hundreds of signals to determine rankings.
 The main groups are:

-• Content relevance - does the site answer the search well?
+• Content relevance — does the site answer the user's query well?

-• Domain authority - do other quality websites link to it?
+• Domain authority — do quality websites link to yours?

-• Technical experience - does the site load quickly, work on mobile, and have a solid structure?
+• Technical experience — does the site load fast, work on mobile, and have a clear structure?

 • User experience — do people stay on the site or leave quickly?